Digital-Masterpiece/www.digital-masterpiece.com/content/about.md

 ---
 title: "About"
-description: ""
+description: "We are a remote Web Development company in the United States that specializes in custom website and web application development."
 date: 2020-03-24T13:36:45-04:00
 draft: false
 ---

 # About Digital Masterpiece LLC

-We are a remote Web Development company based in Kalamazoo MI.
+We are a remote Web Development company in the United States that specializes in custom website and web application development.

-## Our Core Principles
+## We love what we do!

+### Digital Masterpiece Tenets

 1. Have a clear and strict requirement of the Minimum Viable Product.
 2. Set reasonable timelines for all parties.
 3. Communicate if goals are unattainable.
 4. Write scalable and re-usable code.
 5. Automate testing whenever possible.
-6. Portable & serverless deployment options are mandatory.
+6. Portable & serverless deployments are mandatory.
 7. Follow the Agile Development Lifecycle.
 8. Develop in type-safe languages wherever possible.
 9. Develop in multi-threaded languages whenever possible.